 What is an advertising-related SDK?

-An SDK that facilitates any part of the targeting of users with messages for commercial ends, on apps that are not owned by the advertiser.
+An ad-related SDK is one that facilitates any part of the targeting of users with messages for commercial ends, on apps that are not owned by the advertiser.
 This includes, but is not limited to, analytics SDKs where user groups can be created for subsequent targeting, ad serving SDKs, anti-abuse and anti-fraud SDKs for ads, engagement SDKs, and attribution SDKs.

 Can any SDK run in the SDK Runtime?